troy351/emmet-monaco-es/README.md

 # usage
 only support ES modules

+- run `npm install @emmetio/expand-abbreviation` to add dependencies
-- download `emmet.js` and `monaco-emmet.js` from this repository
+- download `monaco-emmet.js` from this repository
-- import `monaco-emmmet.js` in your code
+- import `monaco-emmmet.js` in your code as `emmetHTML`
 - `emmetHTML(editor)` to enable emmet, `editor` is your monaco-editor instance